anarchocactus/Marlin/README.md

 2. When finished, store settings
 3. Disable soft endstops
 4. Start the Probe Offset Wizard (advanced settings) still with the probe mounted
-5. Remove the probe (be careful not to move the print head)
+5. Remove the probe after z reference probing (be careful not to move the print head)
 6. Dial in the probe z offset using paper or feeler gauge or something
 7. When finished, store settings
 8. Enable soft endstops